aroberts1228/ebdbackup/content/blog/tools-i-use.md

 #### Extensions
 My primary web browser is Google Chrome, and over the years I have tried hundreds of different extensions to make task easier and more effecient.
 Most of these extensions are avaliable for other browsers, but for this list, I can only guarantee that you find them on Chrome

+**Authy**

+**Pushbullet** It took me a while to fully grasp the capabilities of what all Pushbullet could be used for.
+First, it allows you to "instant message" other Pushbullet users directly from your browser window or the app on your phone.
+You can easily send links and files through it as well.
+The best function however, is being able to send links quickly to other devices.
+This can be accomplished already if you have say an apple computer, iphone and ipad.
+They can share browser history device to device easily.
+But, if you are like me and use a Windows Desktop, Macbook for your laptop, Android phone and an iPad, it can be harder.
+Pushbullet simplifies that greatly.
+Once you start using it, you will wonder how you got along without it <a href="https://www.pushbullet.com/" target="_blank">Pushbullet</a>